tencentyun/intlcloud-documents/yehe_doc/网络/共享带宽包/购买指南/计费概述_intl_en.md

 >The monthly 95th percentile billing is in beta, and the prices are subject to change for some on the regions later.

-### Fee calculation
+### Billing example
-For example, you use BWP for 20 valid days in June (including 30 days of the billed month) and the monthly 95th percentile peak is 120 MB.
+Assume you use BWP in June, where there are 30 billable days.
+Of those days, there are 20 days with active usage.
+The monthly 95th percentile peak is 120 MB.
 BWP fee = 120 × 20 × 16.97 / 30 = 1,357.6 USD
-The final fee is 1,357.6 USD, payable in early July.
+The final fee for June is 1,357.6 USD, payable in early July.